EMH333/EMH_Website/content/pages/infrastructure.md

 - New York Times - College provides free subscription, great for general news and reading
 - HackerNews - Good for tech related news and info
 - Google News - Stay up to date on general news
-- ~~Twitter - I try to keep this tech related + some personal stuff~~ Nov 2022 Update: Removing my Twitter presence and working to follow the folks I want on other platforms
 - Instagram - Never post, always view (and like)
 - Snapchat - This used to be (and maybe still is) the de facto messaging app for college students
 - WhatsApp - Primary messaging app while studying abroad, used to keep in touch with folks from that part of my life